oraclechinaappdev/CloudNative_Mobile/Microservices/MicroservicesLab.md

 ![](images/132.newbranch.png)

-### 2.2.4 create Merge Request in Developer Cloud Service to uptake the code
+### 2.2.4 Create Merge Request in Developer Cloud Service to uptake the code

 - In Developer Cloud Service, click on **Code** tab.
 If you are not viewing the QRCodeMicroservice repo, change to the QRCode Repo.